cseseniordesign/rna-nanostructures/documentation/process/process.md

 2. Team was down with the sickness (not in a good way)
 3. Slowdown with ReactJS/Django integration

-### Comments and Notes from Sponsors

-	Clean up dashboard

-		- 10 to 100 for # of designs

-		- sequences per scaffold should be removed and set to 1

-		- search type always mc

-		- motif path requires mc

-		- possibly different applications

-		- look at TTR example, those should be defaults

-		- each test case is representative of a different use case

-		- on output page show command that would be used to run to run command

 ## Release 5

 ### Overview